Ashwini-nandagavi/Online-Shopping-for-Local-Vendors/README.md

-# 🛒 Online Shopping Platform for Local Vendors
+# 🛒 Online Shopping for Local Vendors

 <p align="center">
   <b>A full-stack e-commerce platform empowering local vendors to sell online and customers to shop بسهولة.</b>